 Walking towards the Myakka Canopy Walkway

-At first, I thought the walkway and viewing tower were smaller than I implied they were going to be from the pictures I had seen.
+At first, I thought the walkway and viewing tower were smaller than I had imagined they were going to be from the pictures I had seen online.
 However, when you start climbing the stairs you know is just the right size.
 I’m not scared of heights, but if you do or if you suffer from vertigo, rethink going all the way to the top.
-For example, halfway up the viewing tower, my mother decided that it was enough stairs (and height) for her and waited for us at the bottom.
+For example, halfway up the viewing tower, my mother decided that it was enough stairs (and height) for her and waited for us at the outside (and lower) part of the walkway.

 After looking at the next picture, you will realize that climbing a few flights of stairs was worth it.
 It was a bright day, and you could see for miles.
 The only thing I didn’t feel too comfortable with, is that the wind makes the tower move from side to side.
 We were more than four people up there, and once I finished taking a few pictures, I was ready to be on “ground level.”